GirayTurker/.NET-Core-MVC-Project/README.md

 12/28/2023
 - Product Model: New Product Model created with its components for Admin Area, New database and table created, Data migration completed.
+- Start to develop ViewModels.
+Create Product ViewModel is developed.